 The dry-on-wet technique involves applying dry paint or pigment onto a wet surface.
 This technique allows you to create crisp and defined lines or add texture to your artwork.
 By applying the dry pigment to a wet wash, you can achieve controlled blending and layering effects, adding depth and dimension to your watercolor paintings.

-With these 20 Watercolor Techniques to Create Stunning Art at your disposal, you can explore the endless possibilities of this captivating medium.
+With these 20 Watercolor Painting Techniques to Create Stunning Art at your disposal, you can explore the endless possibilities of this captivating medium.
 Experiment with different combinations, variations, and applications to develop your unique artistic style.
 Remember to embrace the unpredictability and spontaneity of watercolors while honing your skills through practice and exploration.
-Happy painting!